 Our NextGen® home sperm banking program allows patients to collect semen samples in the privacy of their home, rather than coming to a fertility lab.
 Through this novel approach, specimens are shipped in a specially designed chamber to the Cleveland Clinic Andrology Laboratory and Reproductive Tissue Bank.
 The NextGen Home Sperm Banking kit provides patients a safe and reliable process to store semen samples and preserve their fertility for future.

 Frequently Asked Questions about NextGen Home Sperm Banking

 Am I eligible for Home Sperm Banking?

-Home sperm banking is an option that all men who wish to provide semen samples from the comfort of their home to preserve their fertility for future.
-Home Sperm Banking provides men a safe and reliable practice to store samples and preserve their fertility for the future.
-Banking from home will avoid emotional stress and other privacy related issues.
+Home sperm banking is an option for all men who wish to provide semen samples from the comfort of their home to preserve their fertility for the future.
+Providing a safe and reliable practice to store samples, banking from home will avoid emotional stress and other privacy related issues.
 Patients who may be interested in this service include men who are:

 - Interested in preserving their fertility

 - Undergoing infertility treatment

 - Prior to treatment of cancer which may affect fertility

 - Choosing to have a vasectomy and preserve sperm for future use

 Do I need a referral for this Home Sperm Banking?

 Yes, you will need a referral from your physician for this service.